habibulhuq/Felidetect/README.md

 ## Version/Prototype 1:

 This is our first version of the Felidetect system.
 It is an algorithm that takes an Original .wav audio file from a Google Drive folder, reduces it, and detects noise based on certain thresholds.
 It doesn't save these back in Google Drive and isn't automated.
 No Front End was created.

+## Version/Prototype 2:
+**Updated Code from 09/09/2024 to 10/12/24**
+All Back End Code.Takes 1-hour original Audio Files, Reduces the noise, and creates a new 'reduced audio file', creates a new 1-4 second long audio file for each detected noise based on a certain threshold, Testing ways to put all this data into an Excel sheet to visualize information better.
+Started working on a function where the user can then verify each detected noise by viewing its Waveform, Spectrogram, and Audio to confirm if it's a SAW, SAW CALL, or Neither.